CamillaBa/FYS-STK4155_Project_1/README.md

 Another class is "k_cross_validation".
 It takes as input an object "data" of type regdata, and a partition of the data into k (evenly sized) subsets.
 It has class functions that performs k-cross validation for the given subsets and calcuates R2 scores, MSE, bias, and variance.
-It stores these values as self variables.
+It stores these values as self variables for usage in plots.

 File 2) is a file that runs different methods from Methods.py to study Franke function.
 Should you run it as is, it will print